 Ellis said a study that evaluated the viability of a larger facility that could process sludge for a number of towns in the region would have a better chance of being funded, but would not commit the town to that option.
-Selectboard member Chris Boutwell said he was "thinking about it," but believed that a regional option should be an imsubmit an application.
+Selectboard member Chris Boutwell said he was "thinking about it," but believed that a regional option should be an important part of the study.